LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 * ``ForICount< ArgId, ParamId, ExecPolicy, EnclosedStatements >`` abstracts an inner for-loop within an outer tiling loop **where it is necessary to obtain the local iteration index in each tile**.
 The ``ArgId`` indicates which entry in the iteration space tuple to which the loop applies and the ``ParamId`` indicates the position of the tile index parameter in the parameter tuple.
 The ``ExecPolicy`` and ``EnclosedStatements`` are similar to what they represent in a ``statement::For`` type.

 It is often advantageous to use local arrays for data accessed in tiled loops.
-RAJA provides a statement for allocating data in a :ref:`local_array-label` object according to a memory policy.
+RAJA provides a statement for allocating data in a :ref:`feat-local_array-label` object according to a memory policy.
 See :ref:`localarraypolicy-label` for more information about such policies.

 * ``InitLocalMem< MemPolicy, ParamList<...>, EnclosedStatements >`` allocates memory for a ``RAJA::LocalArray`` object used in kernel.
 The ``ParamList`` entries indicate which local array objects in a tuple will be initialized.
 The ``EnclosedStatements`` contain the code in which the local array will be accessed; e.g., initialization operations.